AymenRumi/Notes/CAE/README.md

 # Exploratory Data Analysis - Best Practices

-This document is a short overview of my presentation on Thursday
+This document is a short overview of my presentation on Thursday.

+I will have a powerpoint with demonstration of the best practices I present.

 ## Overview